Sandestin is a golf and beach resort area on the Emerald Coast where luxury resorts and hotels sit close to miles of white-sand beaches.

 Summer Camp for Kids.
 Camp on vacation?
 Sounds good to me.
-Sandestin Golf and Beach Resort has both golf and tennis camp for kids (and a Golf Academy for adults) From June 1 – July 29, put the kids in camp for a portion of the day.
+Sandestin Golf and Beach Resort has both golf and tennis camp for kids (and a Golf Academy for adults).

 If you are staying at the Sandestin Golf and Beach Resort, you receive four hours of bike rental for two people every day of your visit.
 That’s a pretty good deal.

 If you are like my family, then you’ll want to rent the bikes for your entire stay.
 We like to use bikes as our main form of transportation on vacation.
 On this trip, we may have overdone it a little.
 Read on to see why.

 I loved the idea of this 19 mile paved bike trail that goes through 16 different beach communities along 30A (it’s also known as the 30A trail).
 The trail doesn’t go all the way to Sandestin yet, but I was told that is in the works and should be extended to Mack Bayou Road within the next two to four years.

 The Vision.
 Not to be deterred by a not quite done trail, we left our beachside condo for a day riding the Timpoochee Trail.
 We would stop for lunch in one of the quaint beach towns, maybe do a bit of shopping, stick our toes in the sand, reward ourselves with a cocktail (lemonade for the kids) overlooking the beach, and then head back.